The King of Comedy (film): Home media

 The King of Comedy was released on Region 1 DVD on December 12, 2002, and on Region 2 on April 19, 2004.

 A digital restoration of the movie was presented on April 27, 2013, as the closing film of De Niro's Tribeca Film Festival.
-This latest version was produced from the film's original camera negatives and features a restored soundtrack.
-While the restored film was scheduled to be released onto Blu-ray on October 29, 2013, the 30th Anniversary home media release was ultimately delayed for a release date of March 25, 2014.
+This version is produced from the film's original camera negatives and features a restored soundtrack.
+Although the restored film was scheduled to be released on Blu-ray on October 29, 2013, the 30th-anniversary home-media release was ultimately delayed until March 25, 2014.

 Stage musical

-In 2015, it was announced a stage musical for Broadway was to be made with Stephen Trask writing the music and lyrics, and a book by Chris D'Arienzo.
+In 2015, it was announced that a Broadway stage musical was to be made with Stephen Trask writing the music and lyrics, and a book by Chris D'Arienzo.